-Every pet owner looking to get insurance for their pets would naturally be concerned whether or not pet insurance would cover certain diseases.
-This is especially true when you know that one of your pet’s parents suffered from a genetic disease, or if your pet’s breed is known to be prone to certain types of chronic diseases such as allergies and periodontal disease.
+Every owner looking to get insurance for their pets would be concerned about whether pet insurance would cover certain diseases.
+This is true when you know that one of your pet’s parents suffered from a genetic disease.
+Or, if your pet’s breed is prone to certain types of chronic diseases.
+Diseases such as allergies and periodontal disease.

 It works pretty much the same as with humans.
-For example, if the parents had cancer or diabetes, there is a higher risk of your pet developing the same in its lifetime.
-Although most companies would consider these as pre-existing conditions, there are companies that provide coverage for this type of pre-existing conditions so long as your pet has not shown symptoms of the said ailment before the insurance application and within the waiting period.
+For example, if the parents had cancer or diabetes, there is a higher risk of your pet developing the same.
+There are companies that provide coverage for this type of pre-existing condition.
+So long as your pet has not shown symptoms of the said ailment before the insurance application and within the waiting period.

 What is the “Waiting Period”?

-To have a better idea of your options, here’s a list of the most common types of coverage available in the market today:
+To have a better idea of your options, here’s a list of the most common types of coverage available:

-- Accident-only.
-As the name implies, your pet will only be covered if it has an accident.
+As the name implies, your pet will only be part of the coverage if it has an accident.
 This will definitely be cheaper than most (if not all) plans, but this is very limited coverage.
 If your pet should get sick, you cannot rely on your pet insurance to reimburse veterinary expenses.
-However, of course, if you have reason to believe that you don’t need more coverage, then accident-only policies will be a good choice especially for pets you are very active and ‘very curious’ because many pets get poisoned from ingesting small things like human medicine.
+If you have reason to believe that you don’t need more coverage, then accident-only policies will be a good choice.
+Especially for pets, you are very active and ‘very curious’ because many pets get poisoned from ingesting small things.
+For instance, human medicine.

-- Illness-only.
-Similar to the concept of accident-only pet insurance policies, an illness-only policy will allow you to make claims for veterinary bills if those bills were because your pet was sick, and nothing else.
+This is similar to the concept of accident-only pet insurance policies.
+This is an illness-only policy that will allow you to make claims for veterinary bills.
+And, if those bills were because your pet was sick, and nothing else.

-- Accident and illness.
-This coverage will provide protection if your pet gets sick or has an accident--good for very active pets and those who are prone to having pre-existing conditions.
-Remember, some diseases only show symptoms as pets age or when accidents trigger them--examples are cancer, diabetes, and hip or elbow dysplasia.
+This coverage will provide protection if your pet gets sick or has an accident.
+This is good for very active pets and those who are prone to having pre-existing conditions.
+Remember, some diseases only show symptoms as pets age or when accidents trigger them–examples are cancer, diabetes, and hip or elbow dysplasia.

-- Wellness coverage.
 Just got yourself a new pup?
 Perhaps you’d also want to consider a wellness plan.
 This type of plan helps you cover preventive treatments and the usual exams to ensure your pet stays healthy.
-Nationwide’s wellness coverage includes, but is not limited to, behavioral exam/treatment, vaccination, heartworm or FIV test, fecal test, deworming, nail trim, microchip, and flea control.
+Nationwide’s wellness coverage includes behavioral exam/treatment, vaccination, heartworm or FIV test, fecal test, deworming, nail trim, microchip, and flea control.
 Whichever insurance company you decide to go with, make sure you ask for details such as inclusion, exclusion, reimbursement caps, and geographical coverage.
 Some policies may not offer coverage internationally; and at times, won’t be available in some states in the U.S.

 Common Exclusions You Should Know About

-As important as it is to find out what’s included in a policy, you should also take the time to find out and understand what is not going to be covered.
+As important as it is to find out what’s included in a policy, you should also take the time to find out and understand what is not in the coverage.
 Never assume.
-Making as an assumption and then later on finding out that you were wrong might mean thousands of dollars in out of pocket expenses.
+Making as an assumption and then later on finding out that you were wrong might mean thousands of dollars in out-of-pocket expenses.
 Here is a list of the more common exclusions:

 - There is usually a waiting period at the beginning of the policy wherein you cannot make any claims for incidents within a certain number of days.

-We cannot reiterate enough that it is crucially important that you clarify which pre-existing conditions are covered and which are not.
-The reason for this is coverage may differ from company to company, and this includes which pre-existing conditions are or are not covered.
+We cannot reiterate enough that it is crucially important that you clarify which pre-existing conditions are part of the coverage and which are not.
+This coverage may differ from company to company.
+And, this includes which pre-existing conditions are or are not part of the coverage.

-- Accidents / Sickness.
-Remember that, depending on the plan you choose, accidents or sickness may not be covered--i.e., accident-only plans don’t cover illness and vice versa.
-Also, sickness due to neglect and injuries caused by being deliberately hurt by the owner or somebody else in the household may not be covered.
+Remember that, depending on the plan you choose, accidents or sickness may not be part of the coverage.
+For instance, accident-only plans don’t cover illness and vice versa.
+Also, sickness due to neglect and injuries due to being deliberately hurt by the owner or somebody else in the household may not be covered.